Featured image of post Adding Azure Functions Support to a Devcontainer

 The Challenge

-Recently, I faced the task of adding support for Azure Functions to my trusted Dev Container.
-I tried a few approaches, but encountered errors along the way.
-After extensive research and experimentation, I finally found a solution that worked flawlessly.
+I needed to add support for Azure Functions to my existing Dev Container.
+I tried a few approaches and hit errors along the way.
+After some digging through the docs and a bit of trial and error, I landed on a version that rebuilt cleanly.

 The Solution